The Battery

 Joseph Brant / Thayendenega

-Some Indigenous peoples also gained from the British empire.
+Some Indigenous people also gained from the British empire.
 The Mohawk leader Thayendenega (a.k.a., Joseph Brant) was one among several Natives in the northern and western part of New York able to exchange goods and demand concessions.

 Across the street from the US Custom House, in front of the Bowling Green subway entrance, you will find a block of marble on a pedestal.
 This is the only historic marker for the giant fort that once guarded New York’s harbor.
 You’ll notice an etched map on the sidewalk before it, delineating the fort’s scale, but the faded text next to it says nothing about this critical period of New York’s history, when the city grew enormously as the military headquarters of British North America.
 The sprawling facility was the largest physical structure in town, mirrored by the huge barracks that used to surround today’s City Hall, defining the city’s northern edge.
 As the main symbol of English rule, Fort George was a repeated site of rebel protest during the Imperial Crisis, beginning with the Great Riot of 1765 — the largest and most violent reaction in the colonies to Parliament’s first wave of taxes and regulation.
 A decade later, New York’s rebels made good on their promise that year and stormed the fort, driving the royal government onto warships in the harbor (again).